wp-plugins/wp-property/readme.txt

 * [property_overview template=detailed-overview] will load property-overview-detailed-overview.php from your theme folder.

 = New features =

+* Two different sorter styles available, buttons and dropdown.
+* "Sort by:" text can be customized in [property_overview] shortcode using the sort_by_text argument.

+= More features =

 * Add predefined values for any attribute in Admin Tab that will create a dropdown input field on the property editing page.
 * Pagination back-button support.
 * Slovakian translation.

-= More features =

 * Search form shortcode.
 * Pagination and sorting works on search results
 * Major improvements to search widget and search function